 Next, the weight of the watch is determined by the size and the materials the watch is made from (e.g. titanium is lighter than stainless steel).
 In the end, this bores down to a matter of preference for different individuals; some might prefer the look of watches made from stainless steel (with the added weight) while others might prefer diver watches made from synthetic materials because they are lightweight.

-Diver watches usually have this feature given in the form of a bezel.
-A bezel is that rotating disc around the face of your watch and it is used to keep track of the dive time.
-As mentioned earlier, the bezel is one of the features made for dive watches that have been imported and are now heavily used in other types of watches.
+Diving watches usually have a rotating bezel.
+It is a disc around the face of your watch that is used to keep track of the dive time.
+As mentioned earlier, the bezel is one of the features made for dive watches that have been incorporated into and heavily used in other types of watches today.

 However, regardless of how the bezel is being used in other watches, it is important that the bezel on diver watches is unidirectional and can only be turned anti-clockwise as this “fail-safe” feature eliminates the chance that the bezel is accidentally turned clockwise – which would effectively show a shorter elapsed time than in reality.

 This could prove extremely dangerous if you are diving as it could make you think you have more time available underwater than you really have.